The Swedish Migration Agency answers

 The Swedish Migration Agency answers is a series of articles where we use facts and figures to describe different parts of the Swedish Migration Agency's activities.

-If you are a journalist and have questions regarding the Swedish Migration Agency, you are welcome to contact our press office.
+If you are a journalist and have questions regarding the Swedish Migration Agency, you are welcome to contact our Press Office.

 Swedish Migration Agency